Dreaming381/Latios-Framework/Documentation~/FAQ/FAQ - Component Types.md

 reasons.
 But if a skeleton is instantiated, that list of dependents should not be copied, otherwise the meshes would be bound to two skeletons at once.
-Even though nothing really cares once the skeleton is destroyed, the type still uses ISystemState to achieve the desired behavior.
+Even though nothing really cares once the skeleton is destroyed, the type still uses `ICleanup*` to achieve the desired behavior.

-## Struct IManagedComponent – Latios Framework
+## Struct IManagedStructComponent – Latios Framework

-Use this to store managed Unity Assets loaded at runtime on Entities.
+Use this to store managed Unity Assets created/loaded at runtime on Entities.

-Unity Assets like GameObject prefabs and ScriptableObjects can be loaded at runtime from Resources, Addressables, or a custom mechanism.
-A common pattern is to store a hash or FixedString in a struct IComponentData to load these assets.
+Unity Assets like `GameObject` prefabs and `ScriptableObject`s can be loaded at runtime from Resources, Addressables, or a custom mechanism.
+A common pattern is to store a hash or `FixedString` in a struct `IComponentData` to load these assets.
 But once loaded, something at runtime needs to store a reference to them.

-IManagedComponent allows aggregating multiple references into a struct with normal ECS struct-like rules for getting and setting the references (although mutating the referenced objects is a different matter).
+`IManagedStructComponent` allows aggregating multiple references into a struct with normal ECS struct-like rules for getting and setting the references (although mutating the referenced objects is a different matter).
 In addition, these structs are not boxed and are instead stored in strongly-typed managed storage, drastically reducing GC pressure.
 Access is still slow and managed, so avoid them if you don’t need the Hybrid functionality.

 ## Struct ICollectionComponent – Latios Framework

 Use this when a NativeContainer is accessed by multiple systems or when NativeContainers need to be associated with entities.

-ICollectionComponent works similarly to IManagedComponent, except instead of storing Hybrid Assets (it can do that too by the way), it stores NativeContainers.
-In addition, it keeps track of the containers’ JobHandles for automatic job dependency management.
-Long story short, if your NativeContainer is not temporary nor private to the creating system, it should probably be in a CollectionComponent.
+`ICollectionComponent` works similarly to `IManagedStructComponent`, except instead of storing Hybrid Assets (it can do that too by the way), it stores NativeContainers.
+In addition, it keeps track of the containers’ `JobHandle`s for automatic job dependency management.
+Long story short, if your NativeContainer is not temporary nor private to the creating system, it should probably be in a `ICollectionComponent`.
 If you are not convinced, watch the Overwatch Team’s presentation on ECS and keep an ear out for the “Replay System Woes”.

 Most of the time, you will want to attach these to a blackboard entity.
-But sometimes you may prefer to use these over a DynamicBuffer.
+But sometimes you may prefer to use these over a `DynamicBuffer`.
 The reason you would want to do that is if you want to process a single entity’s container in a parallel job.
-Unlike with DynamicBuffers, you can do this without sync points.
+Unlike with `DynamicBuffer`s, you can do this without sync points.
 You also get access to other container types, plus you can store multiple containers in a single struct for better encapsulation.

+Lastly, unlike `IManagedStructComponent`, `ICollectionComponent` can be used inside a Burst-compiled `ISystem`.